awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

   +  [SendPipelineExecutionStepFailure](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_SendPipelineExecutionStepFailure.html) – along with a failure reason
 + The API call causes SageMaker Pipelines to either continue the pipeline execution or fail the execution\.

-For more information on `Callback` step requirements, see the  [sagemaker\.workflow\.callback\_step](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/workflow/callback_step.py) documentation\.
+For more information on `Callback` step requirements, see the [sagemaker\.workflow\.callback\_step\.CallbackStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.callback_step.CallbackStep) documentation\.
+For a complete solution, see [Extend SageMaker Pipelines to include custom steps using callback steps](http://aws.amazon.com/blogs/machine-learning/extend-amazon-sagemaker-pipelines-to-include-custom-steps-using-callback-steps/)\.

 **Important**
 Callback steps were introduced in Amazon SageMaker Python SDK v2\.45\.0 and Amazon SageMaker Studio v3\.6\.2\.
 You must update Studio before you use a callback step or the pipeline DAG doesn't display\.
 To update Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.

-**Stopping Behavior**

-A pipeline execution won't stop while a callback step is running\.

-When you call [StopPipelineExecution](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_StopPipelineExecution.html) on a pipeline execution with a running callback step, SageMaker Pipelines sends an additional Amazon SQS message to the specified SQS queue\.
-The body of the SQS message contains a "Status" field which is set to "Stopping"\.

-You should add logic to your Amazon SQS message consumer to take any needed action \(for example, resource cleanup\) upon receipt of the message followed by a call to `SendPipelineExecutionStepSuccess` or `SendPipelineExecutionStepFailure`\.

-Only when SageMaker Pipelines receives one of these calls will it stop the pipeline execution\.

 The following sample demonstrates an implementation of the preceding procedure\.